 Most people equate buy the dip to buy at a low price.
 And as we all know, it makes sense to buy assets at low prices.
 So why doesn’t “buying the dip” work in practice?

 The best way to explain it is with a simple example.

 Let’s say Adam had money to invest in April 2021.
 On April 1st, the S&P 500 was valued at $4020.
 Adam decided to wait before buying—he wanted the market to drop so he could buy the dip.

 Unfortunately for Adam, the S&P increased by 4.1% in the first two weeks of April, from $4020 to $4185.
 Only then did the S&P dip—by about 1.2%, down to $4135.

 Should Adam have bought that dip at $4135, even though $4135 was higher than where he was previously sitting ($4020) at the beginning of April?
-Or should he hold out for a bigger dip?
-What if that future dip never comes?
+Should he hold out for a bigger dip?
+But what if that future dip never comes?
 Adam is conflicted and full of regret.

 I specifically cherry-picked April 2021 because: